joelouthan/theologic.us/content/posts/gospel-nt-pastorals/gospel-nt-titus1-5-9.md

 Right now, there are people who are leaving the church.
 Most of us call it, "deconstruction."
 Most of us think that people are deconstructing their faith by falling away from orthodox faith so that they can become little heretics and swim in unrepentant sin.

-What I have sin is people stepping away from church because they cannot make sense of a wonderful loving God and yet false shepherds who continue to hurt and try to destroy his little ones.
+What I have seen is people stepping away from church because they cannot make sense of a wonderful loving God and yet false shepherds who continue to hurt and try to destroy his little ones.

 If church is not even a safe place, where can we go?